davidstosik/davidstosik.github.io/src/_posts/2024-10-21-deploying-writebook-with-kamal2.md

 ## Conclusion

-We started with a Rails application that was setup to run with Redis on a single Docker container.
+We started with a Rails application that was set up to run with Redis on a single Docker container.
 The easy way to deploy that application was to first SSH into a server and then run the command provided by ONCE.
 ONCE's CLI also provided a way to easily update the application in case a new version were to be released.